Gravitational interaction of antimatter: CPT theorem

 The CPT theorem implies that the difference between the properties of a matter particle and those of its antimatter counterpart is completely described by C-inversion.
 Since this C-inversion does not affect gravitational mass, the CPT theorem predicts that the gravitational mass of antimatter is the same as that of ordinary matter.
 A repulsive gravity is then excluded, since that would imply a difference in sign between the observable gravitational mass of matter and antimatter.

 Morrison's argument

 In 1958, Philip Morrison argued that antigravity would violate conservation of energy.
 If matter and antimatter responded oppositely to a gravitational field, then it would take no energy to change the height of a particle–antiparticle pair.
 However, when moving through a gravitational potential, the frequency and energy of light is shifted.
 Morrison argued that energy would be created by producing matter and antimatter at one height and then annihilating it higher up, since the photons used in production would have less energy than the photons yielded from annihilation.
-However, it was later shown that antigravity would still not violate the second law of thermodynamics.